php-repos/phpkg-documentations/getting-started.md

 ### Add your entry points

-Saeghe will automatically add the required codes for autoloading used classes in your entry points.
+The required code for autoloading used classes gets added automatically to your entry point files.
 For example, let's say your entry point is in the `public/index.php` file.
-Then by adding this file to the entry points config in the `saeghe.config.json` file, you tell Saeghe to add the required map and code for autoloading to these files.
+Then by adding this file to the entry points config in the `saeghe.config.json` file, it adds the required map and code for autoloading to these files.

 ```json
 {